 The FBI Crime Against Children Unit has seen more women caught trying to remove a baby from a hospital setting since such measures were implemented.
 They also highlight the increased use of social media and the internet for women to make contact with their potential victims.

 Sarah Brady was 26 years old and a week away from giving birth in Kentucky when she received a phone call from a woman who said her name was Sarah Brody.
-She lived around the corner and had a received a mail package for her in error.
+She lived around the corner and had received a mail package for her in error.
 She told the mother-to-be she was also pregnant and the package must have been delivered to her due to the similar names.

 Sarah Brady fought for her life and that of her unborn child.
-She managed to get the knife away from the hysterical women and stab her before calling 911 screaming for help.
+She managed to get the knife away from the hysterical woman and stab her before calling 911 screaming for help.
 She ran from the apartment and stopped a passing car as the police arrived.
-Her attacker, whose real name was Katie Smith, had also called the police and claimed she had been stabbed by a women who had broken into her apartment.
+Her attacker Katie Smith had also called the police and claimed she had been stabbed by a woman who had broken into her apartment.
 Katie Smith was rushed to hospital but died from stab wounds soon after.

 Upon searching her apartment it became clear that Katie Smith was not pregnant and had some shocking plans for Sarah Brady when she invited her into her apartment that morning.

-Tracking her movements it was found she had identified Sarah Brady through a Babies-R-Us website, found her in the phone book and gave her the fake story about the mail packages in a lure to get her to the apartment.
+Police found a maternity suit, a homemade surgical kit; scissors, and a clip for clipping an umbilical cord.
+To their horror, they realized 22-year-old Katie Smith had intended to cut the baby from Sarah Brady’s womb.
+Tracking her movements it was found she had identified Sarah Brady through a Babies-R-Us website, found her in the phone book, and gave her the fake story about the mail packages in a lure to get her to the apartment.
 Six days after the attack Sarah gave birth to a healthy baby but has been left heavily affected by what this woman tried to do.

 Women who steal children are not monsters who can be spotted immediately in the crowd; they are everyday women with lives and families and jobs and their sinister intentions can blend into the background.
-While baby snatching is thankfully still rare, awareness of security, particularly in hospitals and healthcare settings, to minimize risks are steps we can all take when it comes to the safety of new-born babies.
+While baby snatching is thankfully still rare, awareness of security, particularly in hospitals and healthcare settings, to minimize risks are steps we can all take when it comes to the safety of newborn babies.

 The arrival of a baby is the most precious thing in any family and the heartache of having that baby taken from you by a stranger is difficult to imagine.
-For these parents, those hours away from their child are hours they will never forget.
+For these parents, those hours away from their children are hours they will never forget.